B-Mohammed2/B-Mohammed2.github.io/ReadMe.md

 | 3        |Display test for all pages on tablet|All web pages should display with no distortion|  All pages displayed correctly | N/A   |

 # Bugs and problems encountered
-I had truble with finding images for the
+I had truble with images for the slide as with sliding the picture size was changing.
+So I tried to find images with the same size or as close as posible to fit the banner.

 # Code attribution